rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Added SD.cs class in .Utility Project.
 Added a reference of .Utility in the Main project.
 Added a reference of .Utility and .Models in the .DataAccess project.

+2023-03-21
+2300
+Added a Customer area to Areas.
+Changed the routes in Startup.cs file like the one in the ScaffoldingReadMe.txt file.

+2310
+Moved the HomeController.cs to the Controller folder and deleted the Data and Models.
+Also defined that the controller is in the Customer area.
+Moved Home folder to Views folder in Customer folder.

+Run the application.
+It gives an error.

+2315
+Copied the _ViewImports.cshtml and _ViewStart.cshtml file to the Customers folder.
+Modified the _ViewStart.cshtml to reflect the new path.

+2317
+Run the application.
+Still getting an error.

+2320
+Added an Admin area in Areas.
+Also added Views files and deleted the Data and Model and Controllers folders.

+2325
+Again Run the application but still getting an error.